Toward Automated Validation of Language Model Synthesized Test Cases using Semantic Entropy: Results

 We investigated the impact of test validity on a code generation agent called Reflexion.
 For our evaluation, we used the \textit{pass@1} metric in the two subsets of the BigCodeBench dataset: Full and Hard.
 We synthesized multiple test suites with different validity rates of 60\%, 70\%, 80\%, 90\%, and 100\% and ran the adapted Reflexion using each separately.
 For each VR, we sampled 5 test subsets of size 500 from the initial Base test suite (Table \ref{table:1}).
 We measured the average \textit{pass@1} of the five test subsets and reported in Figure \ref{fig:combined} for both full and hard sets in BigCodeBench.
 There is a clear positive correlation between the validity of test cases and \textbf{code generation performance (\textit{pass@1})}.
 Reflexion performs significantly better when given a test suite with higher validity, confirming that \textbf{higher test validity directly translates to improved code generation outcomes}.

+In Figure~\ref{fig:combined}, the pass@1 score for BigCodeBench-hard exhibits non-monotonic behavior, with a slight decrease when the validity rate increases from 60\% to 80\%.
+This pattern likely stems from limitations in how Reflexion processes feedback from test suites on this particularly challenging dataset.
+BigCodeBench-hard requires complex reasoning about intricate function behaviors, and in such scenarios, even a small number of invalid tests can significantly mislead Reflexion's iterative refinement process.
+The pass@1 score begins to improve consistently only after a threshold validity rate is achieved (above 80\%), where the remaining invalid tests become too sparse to significantly disrupt the refinement process.
+This observation reinforces the importance of achieving high validity rates, particularly for challenging benchmarks, to ensure that agentic code generation systems receive reliable feedback signals.

+\textbf{Realistic Fault Detection Through Reflexion.} It is important to note that the code generation process in Reflexion implicitly evaluates realistic fault detection.
+During each iteration of Reflexion's debugging loop, the agent generates multiple incorrect code implementations before converging to a correct solution.
+These incorrectly generated code snippets represent realistic faults produced by the LLM.
+The test cases must effectively distinguish between these flawed implementations and the correct solution to provide useful feedback for iterative improvement.
+Our results demonstrate that test suites with higher validity rates lead to significantly improved pass@1 scores (see Figure~\ref{fig:combined}).
+This improvement indicates that valid tests are more effective at detecting the realistic faults present in LLM-generated incorrect code during the debugging process.

-\subsection{\textbf{RQ4: How effective is {\tool} in improving code generation?}}
+\subsection{\textbf{RQ3: How effective is {\tool} in improving code generation?}}

-To assess the impact of {\tool} on code generation, we integrated it into the Reflexion framework, an LLM-based code generation agent that iteratively refines the generated code based on the test feedback.
-Since Reflexion relies on test results to guide its improvement process, the presence of invalid test cases can mislead the model, reducing the code correctness.
-We hypothesize that filtering out invalid test cases using {\tool} will improve Reflexion’s effectiveness in generating correct code.
+To assess the impact of {\tool} on code generation, we integrated it into the Reflexion and LATS agents.
+Since these agents rely on test results to guide their improvement process, the presence of invalid test cases can mislead the model, reducing code correctness.
+We hypothesize that filtering out invalid test cases using {\tool} will improve Reflexion’s and LATS's effectiveness in generating correct code.

 The results, summarized in Table~\ref{table:100}, show that the integration of {\tool} significantly improves code generation performance.
 On BigCodeBench-hard, Reflexion’s \textit{pass@1} score improved from \textbf{0.30 to 0.37} (a \textbf{7\% increase}), while on BigCodeBench-full, it increased from \textbf{0.56 to 0.67} (an \textbf{11\% increase}).
 These improvements indicate that {\tool} enhances code correctness by filtering out invalid test cases, thereby improving Reflexion's ability to iteratively refine solutions based on valid feedback.